-As elopements and intimate weddings keep gaining popularity, more couples are looking for alternatives to traditional small venues, and an AirBnB wedding is the perfect “in between.”
-Whether you’re eloping without any guests, and want to stay in a well styled home rather than a generic hotel room, or you’re inviting your closest friends and family and want to celebrate without going to a restaurant, an AirBnB wedding might be the solution you’re looking for.
+As elopements and intimate weddings keep gaining popularity, more couples are looking for alternatives to traditional small venues, and an Airbnb wedding is the perfect “in between.”
+Whether you’re eloping without any guests, and want to stay in a well styled home rather than a generic hotel room, or you’re inviting your closest friends and family and want to celebrate without going to a restaurant, an Airbnb wedding might be the solution you’re looking for.

-With an AirBnB wedding, you’ll have separate rooms to get ready without seeing each other—or a cute space to get ready together, if you’re going the less traditional route.
+With an Airbnb wedding, you’ll have separate rooms to get ready without seeing each other—or a cute space to get ready together, if you’re going the less traditional route.
 And instead of going out to a restaurant surrounded by other diners, you can have a private chef prepare a meal for you to enjoy without anyone else around.

-AirBnB Wedding Checklist and Planning Tips
+Airbnb Wedding Checklist and Planning Tips

 Suitable for Events

 But if you fall in love with a listing that’s not listed as “suitable for events,” that doesn’t have to mean you should give up.
-AirBnB listings will let you message the owner before requesting to book.
+Both Airbnb and Vrbo listings will let you message the owner before requesting to book.
 Use this to explain exactly what you’re looking for, whether it’s hosting a private dinner for ten people in the dining room, having a small ceremony on the lawn outside, or just having a photographer capture you getting ready before you do your elopement somewhere else.

-It’s better to ask for permission—and get it in writing—than to lose your security deposit after your AirBnB wedding!
+It’s better to ask for permission—and get it in writing—than to lose your security deposit after your Airbnb wedding!

 Location